2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Missouri

 After completing their Undergraduate Certificate, medical assisting graduates from WellSpring - Kansas City carry an average student debt load of $16,801.

-The in-demand undergraduate certificate programs at Midwest Technical Institute - Springfield, Missouri helped the school earn the #5 place on this year’s ranking of the most popular allied health and medical assisting services schools in Missouri.
-MTI - Springfield, Missouri is a small private for-profit school located in the midsize city of Springfield.
+A rank of #5 on this year’s list means Midwest Technical Institute - Springfield, Missouri is a great place for allied health and medical assisting services students working on their undergraduate certificate.
+MTI - Springfield, Missouri is a fairly small private for-profit school located in the midsize city of Springfield.

 About 97% of the students majoring in medical assisting at the school are women while 3% are male.